 #JuilliardThrivesTogether, and our success depends on our collective willingness to follow the same set of health and safety procedures.
 A key component of this safety plan is YOU.
 These plans are only effective with your cooperation, and we are relying on everyone who enters the building to observe the safety procedures.

-For as long as health guidelines require it, each person entering the building will be required to follow all safety protocols, including masking and other requirements as outlined below in the Fall Semester Building Use and Activities Guidelines section.
+For as long as health guidelines require it, each person entering the building will be required to follow all safety protocols, including masking and other requirements as outlined below in the Spring Semester Building Use and Activities Guidelines section.
 These requirements are subject to change anytime.

 The following protocols have been put in place to protect the community: